axnsan12/drf-yasg/docs/settings.rst

 OAUTH2_REDIRECT_URL
 -------------------

-Used when OAuth2 authenitcation of API requests via swagger-ui is desired.
+Used when OAuth2 authentication of API requests via swagger-ui is desired.
 If ``None`` is passed, the ``oauth2RedirectUrl`` parameter will be set to ``{% static 'drf-yasg/swagger-ui-dist/oauth2-redirect.html' %}``.
 This is the default `https://github.com/swagger-api/swagger-ui/blob/master/dist/oauth2-redirect.html <oauth2-redirect>`_ file provided by ``swagger-ui``.